Reviewing your Child's IEP's

 For students age 14 - 22, what would be needed for transition after high school?

 Under "Age-Specific Considerations" a transition statement for preschool age children, student age 14 - 16, and students age 17- 22 should be included.
-To view some examples, visit the Wrightslaw website.

 Did the following questions get answered?